diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 </div>

-It is often said that the flow matching results in straighter paths, but in the above figure its sampling trajectories look *curved* and the VP paths look *straight*.
+Wait a second?
+It is often said that the flow matching results in *straight* paths, but in the above figure its sampling trajectories look *curved*.

-So why is the flow matching parameterization said to result in straighter sampling paths?
+So why is flow matching said to result in straight sampling paths?
 If the model would be perfectly confident about the data point it is moving to, the path from noise to data will be a straight line with the flow matching schedule.
 Straight line ODEs would be great because it means that there is no integration error whatsoever.
 Unfortunately, the predictions are not for a single point.
 Instead they average over a larger distribution.
-And flowing straight to a point != Straight to a distribution.
+And flowing *straight to a point != straight to a distribution*.

-In the interactive graph below, you can change the variance of the data distribution (right hand side).
+In the interactive graph below, you can change the variance of the data distribution on the right hand side by the slider.
 Note how the variance preserving schedule is better (straighter paths) for wide distributions, while the flow matching schedule works better for narrow distributions.